millerlp/Limpet_splasher/README.md

 program.

-To get this working properly, the two library folders, RTClib and TideMontereyHarborlib (or the folder for your local site, i.e. TideLosAngeleslib) must be copied into the arduino-1.x.x/libraries/ folder on your computer before launching the arduino.exe (arduino.app on Mac) program.
+To get this working properly, the two library folders, RTClib and TidelibMontereyHarbor (or the folder for your local site, i.e. TidelibLosAngeles) must be copied into the arduino-1.x.x/libraries/ folder on your computer before launching the arduino.exe (arduino.app on Mac) program.